WEBINAR: A TECHNICAL DISCUSSION OF TM-30-15

 You are here

 TM-30-15, recently approved by the IES, synthesizes a variety of recent research to provide a single cohesive system for evaluating light source color rendition.
-This presentation, “A Technical Discussion of TM-30-15 – Why and How it Advances Color Rendition Metrics,” will focus on the underlying math and color science that make up the calculation engine, as well as the details of how the hierarchy of measures is calculated, in order to provide TM-30-15 users with a deeper understanding of the meaning, accuracy, and limitations of the measures.
-The 90-minute webinar will be divided into three sections that cover: (1) the derivation and properties of the new set of 99 color evaluation samples, (2) the CAM02-UCS and reference-illuminant methodology, and (3) the TM-30-15 numerical and graphical outputs – and there will be time for live Q&A following each section.
+During this September 22, 2015 webinar, presenters Michael Royer of Pacific Northwest National Laboratory, Aurelien David of Soraa, and Lorne Whitehead of the University of British Columbia focused on the underlying math and color science that make up the calculation engine, as well as the details of how the hierarchy of measures is calculated, in order to provide TM-30-15 users with a deeper understanding of the meaning, accuracy, and limitations of the measures.
+The webinar was divided into sections that covered the derivation and properties of the new set of 99 color evaluation samples, the CAM02-UCS and reference-illuminant methodology, and the TM-30-15 numerical and graphical outputs.